kodecocodes/english-style-guide/README.md

 **headers**

-* _Casing in tutorials:_ Capitalize headers, leaving any article, preposition or coordinating conjunction that is three letters or less lowercase, unless it is the first word in the 3.
+* _Casing in articles:_ Capitalize headers, leaving any article, preposition or coordinating conjunction that is three letters or less lowercase, unless it is the first word in the 3.
 For example, it is important to capitalize the verb _Go_ but _not_ the word _to_ in **Where to Go From Here?**</li>

 * _Casing in books:_ Use sentence casing by capitalizing only the first letter of the first word, except for proper nouns.
 So **Where to go from here?** or **New features in Swift**</li>